 Definition of Tragic Flaw

-The Greek word for Tragic flaw is hamaratia or hamartanein that means “to err”.
-It was Aristotle who introduced this term first in his book the Poetics and his idea was that it is an “error of judgment” on the part of a hero that brings his downfall.
-A tragic flaw is also called a fatal flaw in literature and films.
+The Greek word for Tragic flaw is hamaratia or hamartanein, which means “to err.”
+It was Aristotle who introduced this term first in his book Poetics, and his idea was that it is an “error of judgment” on the part of a hero that brings his downfall.
+A tragic flaw is also called a “fatal flaw” in literature and films.
 This is taken as a defective trait in the character of the hero.

 I lay this charge: let her who lies within